 Plastic Sales Representative with an outstanding record of effectively assessing customer’s needs, product management, and building successful long-term business-to-business relationships.
-Looking to obtain a position where sales skills/experience is valued and encouraged to enhance the organization’s performance.

 Helping businesses reach their potential, solid track record of success in growing sales, marketing expertise, business development, national accounts, and business management.

 Free Consultations Tammy Sagastume plastic for various industries 410 804 2605

 PVC foams are made up of an interpenetrating polymer network between PVC and polyurea.
 Now, the manufacturing process has become much more involved.
 First, polyvinyl chloride and polyurea are mixed under controlled conditions.
 The mixture is then dispensed into a mold (commonly square as to make the foamboards).

 The filled mold is sealed by clamping the sides shut and then put into a large press where it is heated.
 After, a slab of solid material emerges from the mold.
 The material then undergoes a hot bath to expand it to a final density and is cured.
 The material is then ready to be cut into sheets of varying sizes and thickness, depending on purchaser requirements.